zrolfs/MetaMorpheus/README.md

 1. Download [Neo-Fusion.zip](https://github.com/zrolfs/MetaMorpheus/releases/download/0.1.0/Neo-Fusion.zip) and unzip it.
 2. Download the test files [here](https://uwmadison.box.com/s/53jzoznpzckrj9pl8levwoc80rq6olqz).
 3. Open Neo-Fusion.exe and drag and drop the raw spectra file and the compressed Uniprot XML database into the GUI.
 4. Add a "Full Neo-Fusion Run" to the task list, located in the top right.
-The defaults parameters are well suited for the example data.
+A window will pop-up showing available parameters.
+Additionally, data from previous runs can be loaded here for reanalysis.
+The defaults parameters are well suited for the example data, so simply click "Add the Search Tasks" in the pop-up window to close that window.
-5. We suggest double clicking on Task1-Calibration and changing the min and max peptide lengths to 9.
+5. Before starting, we suggest double clicking on Task1-Calibration.
+This will bring up a new pop-up window with parameters specifically for the calibration task.
+Under "Search Parameters", change both the Min and Max Peptide Len to 9 and the "Max Missed Cleavages" to 8.
 This will result in a substantially faster calibration with negligible difference in calibration quality.
-Save the task afterwards.
+Save the task afterwards by pressing "Save Calibrate Task" in the pop-up window.
 6. Click Run All Tasks!